Assessing quality of selection procedures: Lower bound of false positive rate as a function of inter-rater reliability: Simulation

 \section{Simulation}

-We conducted a simulation study to assess the quality of the quantile approximation to the true positives classification probability using binary classification.
-Specifically, we compared the $P(S \cap A)$ based on the empirical (true) classification labels comparing the simulated abilities $\gamma_i$ vs the aggregated ability estimates $\Bar{y}_i$ with the true positives classification probability obtained by quantile approximation $P(\gamma > \Tilde{\gamma}_c, Y > \Tilde{\Bar{y}}_c)$ based on $\Hat{\sigma}_\gamma^2$ and $\Hat{\sigma}_\epsilon^2$ estimates from a linear mixed model.
+We conducted a simulation study to assess the performance of the quantile approximation.
+The simulation considers four data-generating scenarios to assess how the quantile approximation is affected by the violation of its assumptions; (1) `normal`, where the data-generating model corresponds to the assumptions of the quantile approximation, (2) `skew`, where the true abilities are positively skewed, (3) `bias`, where a proportion of applicants is rated in a reverse matter, and (4) `dependent`, where ratings across participants are dependent on the reviewers.
+The simulation compared the empirical true positive classification probabilities $P(S \cap A)$ based on the simulated abilities $\gamma_i$ vs. the aggregated ability estimates $\Bar{y}_i$ (i.e., the grand truth under complete knowledge) with the true positives classification probability obtained by quantile approximation $P(\gamma > \Tilde{\text{g}}_\text{c}, \Bar{y} > \Tilde{\Bar{\text{y}}}_\text{c})$ based on $\Hat{\sigma}_\gamma^2$ and $\Hat{\sigma}_\epsilon^2$ estimates from a linear mixed model (Equation~\ref{eq:correct_classification}).
+We focus on the true positive classification probabilities rather than the error rates, or other classification metrics, as the error rates are derived quantities of the true positive classification probability.

-We simulated data from the measurement model defined by Equation~\eqref{eq:model} with settings inspired by \textcite{martinkova2018disparities}.
-We manipulated the inter-class correlation coefficient, $\text{IRR}_1 = \{0.15, 0.30, 0.45\}$ (fixing the overall variance $\sigma^2$ to 1),\footnote{Whereas the measurement model is defined in terms of the grand mean $\mu$ and variances $\sigma_\gamma^2$ and $\sigma_\epsilon^2$, Equation~\eqref{eq:correct_classification_IRR} shows that IRR is the only relevant quantity for the quantile approximation} number of applicants, $N = \{100, 300, 1000\}$, and the number of ratings, $J = \{3, 5, 10\}$.
-We replicated each simulation condition 1000 times and estimated the variance parameters $\sigma_\gamma^2$ and $\sigma_\epsilon^2$ using linear models implemented in the \texttt{lme4} \texttt{R} package \parencite{lme4}.
-In the remainder of the section, we only discuss results based on $N = 100$ applicants but see (Appendix A) for similar results with $N = 300$ and $N = 1000$.
+In the `normal` scenario, the data were simulated from the measurement model defined by Equation~\eqref{eq:model} with settings inspired by \textcite{martinkova2018disparities}.
+We manipulated the single inter-rater reliability (intra-class correlation coefficient) $\text{IRR}_1 = \{0.15, 0.30, 0.45\}$ (fixing the overall variance $\sigma^2$ to 1),\footnote{Whereas the measurement model is defined in terms of the grand mean $\mu$ and variances $\sigma_\gamma^2$ and $\sigma_\epsilon^2$, Equation~\eqref{eq:correct_classification_IRR} shows that $\text{IRR}_J$ is the only relevant quantity for the quantile approximation} number of applicants, $N = \{100, 300, 1000\}$, and the number of ratings, $J = \{3, 5, 10\}$.
+The range of $\text{IRR}_1$ values corresponds to values found in grand peer review evaluations (see Table~\ref{tab:grant_reviews} in the Example section) and the higher number of raters create settings where the total inter-rater reliability of the rating reaches $\text{IRR}_J = 0.89$ (setting with $\text{IRR}_1 = 0.45$ and $J = 10$).

+The remaining scenarios were generated by the following modifications of the `normal` scenario; the `skewed` scenario simulated the latent abilities $\gamma_i$ from Gamma(3, 3) distribution which generated a notable right skew, the `biased` scenario reversed ratings for 10\% of the applicants, i.e., breaking the relationship between mean ratings and the latent abilities $\gamma_i$, and the `dependent` scenario generated ratings from non-exchangeable raters where between-rater variance constituted 0.10 of the total variance.